buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricConstraintResource/Types/IfcAlignmentVerticalSegmentTypeEnum.md

 | Z<sub>M</sub> |  Distance of the centre of the vertical circular arc to the tangent intersection point (stitch height) | length |
 | l<sub>T</sub> | Length of the tangents of the  vertical circular arc | length |

-&gt;NOTE Symbols according to EN 13803/2017
+> NOTE Symbols according to EN 13803/2017

-&gt;NOTE gradient has a slightly different definition in civil engineering.
+> NOTE gradient has a slightly different definition in civil engineering.
 "Gradient (Civ.Eng.) is the degree of slope, e.g. of a highway or a railway.
 US grade".

-&gt;NOTE most railway track designs use the **small angle assumption**.
+> NOTE most railway track designs use the **small angle assumption**.
 That means &theta;=tan(&theta;)=gradient.

 **References to EN 13803/2017**